 Dr. Gerald S. Berenson

-In December of 1998, at the age of 76, Dr. Gerald Berenson published a companion textbook to Health Ahead/Heart Smart, his comprehensive health education program for children.
+At age 76, Dr. Gerald Berenson published a companion textbook to his Health Ahead/Heart Smart program, expanding his mission to teach children lifelong heart health.

 Monsignor Alvin O’Reilly